 As per the research done in Hawaii, the parasite has infected more than 75% of semi-slugs collected from Big Island.

 In Hawaii, the Cuban slug, Veronicella cubensis, the giant African snail, Achatina fulica, and the marsh slug, Deroceras, are considered to be the major intermediary hosts of A. cantonensis.
 The eastern Hawaii islands have a favorable environment for slugs, snails, and flatworms.

 In 2004, a species of semi-slugs was discovered in the Hawaii islands and identified as Parmarion martensi, a polyphagous semi-slug that can grow well in a moisture-rich place like Hawaii.

 Research in 2005 revealed that it was primarily seen in the Puna region (lower elevations) and in Kailua-Kona (western Hawaii).
-A common species in the eastern Hawaii islands, it was used as a pest control for lettuce, papaya plantations, and in home gardens.
+A common species in the eastern Hawaii islands, it was used as pest control for lettuce, papaya plantations, and in-home gardens.